 Geographical Coordinates: 34°40′29″N 33°02′39″E

-Limassol has a wonderful Mediterranean climate.
-The city experiences long, dry, warm summers and short mild winters.
-The summer temperature varies between 22°C (54 °F) and 39.3°C (102.7 °F), whilst the winter temperature varies between -1°C (33.8°F) and 23°C (73.4°F).
+Limassol has a wonderful subtropical Mediterranean climate.
+The city experiences long, dry, warm summers and short, mild winters.
+The summer temperature varies between 19°C (66°F) and 40°C (104°F), whilst the winter temperature varies between -1°C (33.8°F) and 23°C (73.4°F).
 The temperature of the sea allows swimming almost all year round.

-Limassol's population comprises of mostly Greek Cypriots as it is located in the south of Cyprus, whereas, the majority of Turkish Cypriots are located in the northern part.
-However, within the past 20 years Cyprus in general has been inhabited by many other nationalities such as the British and Russians, as well as more Eastern Europeans in recent years.
+Limassol's population comprises mostly Greek Cypriots as it is located in the south of Cyprus, whereas most Turkish Cypriots are located in the northern part.
+However, in the past 20 years, Cyprus has been inhabited by British, Russians, and Eastern Europeans.

-The locals of Limassol are a closely knit society with a friendly nature.
-Furthermore, traditions are still up-kept by many, offering plenty of cultural events throughout the year.
-Some events are performed in the open air Greco-Roman theater of Kourion by local and visiting theater companies.
-The city hosts two major festivals; the spring Carnival with its traditional Parade and the late summer Wine Festival, which are both very popular among the tourists.
+The locals of Limassol are a closely-knit society with a friendly nature.
+Cypriots still follow the traditions by celebrating cultural events, festivals throughout the year.
+The city hosts two major festivals; the spring Carnival with its traditional Parade and the late summer Wine Festival, both very popular among the tourists.